About BCS. The Chartered Institute for IT

 - Online application

-Make your online application at any stage of your teacher training application – you don’t need to have a confirmed teacher training place, or to have even started your UCAS application yet.
+Make your online application at any stage of your teacher training application – you don’t need to have a confirmed teacher training place, or to have even started your application yet.

-If your online application is successful, you’ll be invited to an online assessment where you’ll give a 15 minute presentation and be interviewed by 2 of our assessors.
+If your online application is successful, you’ll be invited to an online assessment where you’ll give a 15 minute presentation and be interviewed by two of our assessors

 IT and information services, teaching and education